Recording checkouts in Shopify

 2. Open your Mouseflow account and Add Shopify to your domains

-Go to Website Settings, and enter checkout.shopify.com, or your second domain, in the "Domains" field and hit tab to add it to the list.
+Go to Website Settings, and enter checkout.shopify.com, or your second domain, in the "Domains" field and hit the tab to add it to the list.
 Remember to click Save.

 3. Go to Advanced Settings